 Interface Improvement Program

-The Australian Government has committed $44 million to the Inland Rail Interface Improvement Program (II Program) to assist in the development of project ideas that have the potential to boost the benefits that flow from Inland Rail.
+The Australian Government committed $44 million to the Inland Rail Interface Improvement Program (II Program) to assist in the development of project ideas that could boost the benefits that flow from Inland Rail.

 The II Program supports the development of ideas for more productive rail-based supply chains and improvements to capacity on key country rail lines that intersect with Inland Rail.